Painful Easter: Agrarian organizations

-In 1972, Alfredo Stroessner was ruling the country for over 22 years.
+In 1976, Alfredo Stroessner had been ruling the country for over 22 years.
 Even though he was periodically elected representing the Colorado Party and maintained the façade of a democracy, Stroessner was an authoritarian dictator that heavily repressed the political opposition and Social Movements.
-The 70’s was characterized for the national economic increase thanks to the construction of the Itaipú dam over the Paraná River, in the border with Brazil.
-Nevertheless it was a time of politic asphyxiation and the fact that in other countries of the region existed many social movements arising led many young Paraguayans to take some radical decisions to offer some resistance to the government.
+The 1970s was characterized for the national economic increase thanks to the construction of the Itaipú dam over the Paraná River, in the border with Brazil.
+Nevertheless, it was a time of politic asphyxiation and the fact that in other countries of the region existed many social movements arising led many young Paraguayans to take some radical decisions to offer some resistance to the government.

 Since 1973, a clandestine organization, later known as the OPM, was operating in the country throughout students groups that moved in the urban area of Asunción.
 Most of the leaders of the organization were Paraguayans student that had gone to Argentina to study, where they had met some guerrilla organization members such as the Montoneros.

 Because the working class in Paraguay was practically non-existent and even more, disorganized, the foundations of a revolutionary movement that wanted to have a popular approval, had to be around the agrarians movements and more specifically the agrarian sector.
 The agrarian organizations were going through one of its crucial moments.
 For over a decade then, in several regions of the country, one of the most important attempts of agrarian organization with a Catholic ideology in Latin-America was developing: the Agrarian Christian Leagues.

 With a strong Christian expression in its beginnings, the leagues grew as an answer to the old problem of the land and its exploitation.
 The activities that the leagues were linked to centered in the communitarian work like "mingas" and in the instruction and formation of the agrarian workers.
 They also had "communitarian schools" that used the popular education method of Paulo Freire.

 The intimidation acts of the government grew as the Leagues expanded.
 One of the historical leaders of the organization was Constantino Coronel.
 Since 1972 a sector of his followers begun to argue the need of starting a political fight against the dictatorship and even though the idea of a strong opposition was still vague, they started to organize discreetly.
 The Catholic Church, that first supported the Agrarian Christian Leagues begun to drift apart from the organization sensing that the control had gone over hand.